If you have bad credit you might still be eligible for a $2,000 loan, even if you are currently bankrupt.

 - The opportunity of flexible repayments

-Flexible repayment options let you to line up your repayments in accordance to when you get paid.
-By making extra repayments, you can repay the loan ahead of time.
+Flexible repayment options let you to line up your repayments in accordance with when you get paid.
+By making extra repayments, you can repay the loan ahead of time (make sure that the loan that you apply for does not include early payment penalties before doing this).

 - Online presence simplifies the process

 If a lender is online the entire process can be streamlined.
-You will usually be given multiple options during the application process to submit documents, information and track your application's progress.
+You will usually be given direction during the application process to help you through submitting documents and information and an option to track your application's progress.

 - Bad credit applicants accepted

-People who have bad credit can find it difficult to be approved for loans, but there are a multitude of $2,000 loan options available for those with bad credit.
+People who have bad credit can find it difficult to be approved for loans, but there are a number of $2,000 loan options available for those with bad credit.

 - Higher fees

 Payday loans attract higher fees due to the risk the lenders are taking on.
-It's important to consider whether you can afford the loan before you apply.
+Bad credit applicants can also expect to pay higher fees and potentially have to adhere to additional conditions in order to apply.
+It's important to consider whether you can afford the loan before submitting an application.

 - Short loan terms and repayment schedules